Children, Kindergarten Readiness and Youth Programs

 Boys and Girls Club

 The Boys & Girls Clubs of Springfield provide programs that guide and direct youth from all backgrounds, particularly those from at-risk environments.
 Through social, physical, and educational development activities, the Boys & Girls Clubs of Springfield teach youth the values of life, strengthen their self-esteem, and help to make them better citizens of our community.
-417-862-9419
+417-862-9249

 Salvation Army

-Salvation Army provides after school programs for children in Kindergarten through 7th grade.
+Salvation Army provides after school programs for children in kindergarten through 7th grade.
 They operate Monday through Friday, 2:30-7:00 p.m.
 Program includes after-school pickup, a nutritious evening meal, fun activities, mentoring opportunities through a partnership with Big Brothers Big Sisters of the Ozarks and homework assistance.417-862-5509, ext.
 113

 SPARC Before & After School Programs